getodk/docs/aggregate-upgrade.rst

 1. Add a mutex around ODK 1.x form submission creation and updating.
 This should eliminate submission data corruption.
 2. If only ODK 2.0 privileges are assigned, hide the Submissions tab.
 3. Fix: advisory memcache interaction to delete the entry when rolling back the datastore update.
-4. Add "Tables Super-user" as a configurable user capability.
+4. Add **Tables Super-user** as a configurable user capability.
 Users with this capability will be able to modify the table-level and row-level privileges on ODK 2.0 rev 206 data tables.
 These privileges are advisory and do not provide strong access or revision control.
-5. Add "/roles/granted" URL that returns the roles granted to an authenticated username or google account.
+5. Add ``/roles/granted`` URL that returns the roles granted to an authenticated username or google account.
 This will be used by ODK 2.0 rev 206 tools to determine and save the capabilities of the configured user on a device.
 Those capabilities are then used to apply advisory access controls on the tables and rows.

 .. admonition:: Upgrade notes